-Illinois contested that shifting Interstate 80 to the Southwest Loop over I-280 would improve safety at the cloverleaf interchange where I-74 and I-80 bump one another near Colona.
-Economic advantages were also touted for Rock Island, as the move from I-280 to I-80 would shift the city from the “local& route to the national one.
+Illinois contested that shifting Interstate 80 to the Southwest Loop over I-280 would improve safety at the cloverleaf interchange where I-74 and I-80 both make TOTSO (turn off to stay on) movements near Colona.
+Economic advantages were also suggested for Rock Island, as the move from I-280 to I-80 would shift the city from the “local” route to the national one.
 The numbering debate between the two states continued to the Federal Highway Administration (FHWA) ruling made on July 1, 1993, which retained I-80 and I-280 on their current alignments.3

 The tied arch bridge across the Mississippi River was originally painted blue and gold, per a public opinion survey conducted by the Times-Democrat in 1972.
-The survey provided four choices for the span: interstate blue, interstate green, international airways orange and the blue-yellow combination.
+The survey provided four choices for the span: interstate blue, interstate green, international airways orange and the blue/yellow combination.
 The blue/yellow scheme won with 3,446 votes out of 8,300.
-Officials from the IDOT also advocated for local input in the bridge color selection in 1972, concurring with the eventual paint scheme.
-The bridge was eventually repainted as simply blue in 2007.4
+Officials from the Illinois Department of Transportation (IDOT) also advocated for local input in the bridge color selection in 1972, concurring with the eventual paint scheme.
+The span was eventually repainted simply blue in 2007.4

 East End – Colona, Illinois